Legal Consultant Visa Sponsorship Jobs in Florida

 Which visa types are most common for legal consultant roles in Florida?

-The H-1B is the most common visa for legal consultants in Florida, provided the role qualifies as a specialty occupation requiring at least a bachelor's degree in a specific field such as law or compliance.
-TN status is available to Canadian and Mexican nationals for certain legal roles.
-Attorneys licensed in their home country may also explore the E-3 if Australian, or O-1 if they can demonstrate extraordinary ability.
+The H-1B visa is the most common visa for legal consultants in Florida, provided the role qualifies as a specialty occupation requiring at least a bachelor's degree in a specific field such as law or compliance.
+TN visa status is available to Canadian and Mexican nationals for certain legal roles.
+Attorneys licensed in their home country may also explore the E-3 visa if Australian, or O-1 visa if they can demonstrate extraordinary ability.

 Which cities in Florida have the most legal consultant sponsorship jobs?